-Theorem 2 implies that the GE elasticities of substitution ρ{ij} and the elasticity of the inputoutput multiplier $d \log \xi / d \log A_i$ are sufficient statistics for the second-order impact of shocks.
+Theorem 2 implies that the GE elasticities of substitution ρ{ij} and the elasticity of the inputoutput multiplier d log ξ / d log A_i are sufficient statistics for the second-order impact of shocks.
 However, these sufficient statistics are reduced-form elasticities, and unlike λ_i and ξ , they are not readily observable.
 Furthermore, since they are general equilibrium objects, they cannot be identified through exogenous microeconomic variation.
 So, while careful empirical work can identify micro-elasticities, the leap from micro-estimates to macro-effects can be hazardous.

 In this paper, we provide the mapping from structural micro parameters to the reducedform GE elasticities.
-This general characterization can be found in Section 4 for general nested-CES economies, and in Section 5 for arbitrary economies.
+This general characterization can be found in Section 4 for CES networks, and in Section 5 for arbitrary networks.
 However, rather than stating these results up front, we build up to the general characterization using some important special cases in Section 3.